abpframework/abp/docs/en/Blog-Posts/2020-10-15 v3_3_Preview/POST.md

 > We've adapted the [Lepton Theme](https://commercial.abp.io/themes) for the ABP Commercial, see the related section below.

 We are still working on the fundamentals.
-So, the next version may introduce breaking changes for the Blazor UI, while we will work to keep them with minimal effect on your application code.
+So, the next version may introduce breaking changes of the Blazor UI.
+We will work hard to keep them with the minimal effect on your application code.

 #### Breaking Changes on the Blazor UI